Zanthas/winfetch/README.md

   -d, --dull            Use only dull colors
       --showWarning     Show the Ansicon/Cygwin PTY warning.
   -a, --align           Align the lines
-  -s  --stripe [4>#>-1] stripe the colors for the logo in the manner of screenfo
+  -s, --stripe [4>#>-1] stripe the colors for the logo in the manner of screenfo
                             Argument: 0: do not stripe (auto)
                                       1: stripe vertically
                                       2: stripe horizontally
                                       3: stripe diagonally
-  -B  --block [#>0]     use a stripe step as high and/or as wide as the argument
+  -B, --block [#>0]     use a stripe step as high and/or as wide as the argument
                             Default: 1
-  -L, --lefty           Flip the logo and information -C, --center          Center information vertically relative to logo -2, --256colors       Use 256 colors
+  -L, --lefty           Flip the logo and information -C, --center          Center information vertically relative to logo -2, --256color        Use 256 colors
-      --18colors        Force use of 18 colors, do not allow automatic switching -D  --down            Position the logo at the bottom of the information
+  -1, --18color         Force use of 18 colors, do not allow automatic switching -D, --down            Position the logo at the bottom of the information
 ```
 ###Requires:
 ---